appsecc0/docusaurus-site/mobsecdocs/docs/ssl-pinning-bypass/mitigations.md

     certificate with checkClientTrusted and checkServerTrusted./; ,
-- Mostly implementation of Two-way SSL is complex, so if we can prevent the modification or reverse engineering of android application that would basically avoid the SSL Pinning bypass using reverse engineering or Hooking method.
+- Mostly implementation of Two-way SSL is complex, so if we can prevent the modification or reverse engineering of android application that would basically avoid the SSL Pinning bypass using reverse engineering or Hooking method..